inkstitch/inkstitch/collections/_docs/en/001-002-install-macos.md

 Read ["Additional Steps for Catalina and Big Sur"](#addtitional-steps-for-catalina--big-sur).

+### ValueError: Null geometry supports no operations

+Ink/Stitch on macOS (Catalina) could raise the following error message:  `[...]
+ValueError: Null geometry supports no operations`.

+It was reported to us, that removing the file `inkstitch/bin/shapely.speedups._speedups.so` has been successfull in order to bring Ink/Stitch to work properly.

 ### I installed Ink/Stitch in my native language, but the dialogue windows are displayed in English

 **Incomplete Translation**